We are the Bat Cave. In this class, we are hard workers, trustworthy, learners, and we always S.O.A.R.

 This week we are learning:

 Writing: We will continue our unit on informational writing.
-Students will work on Chapter 3 and the rest of their "All About" books.
+Students will work on finishing their "All About" books.

 What is Class Dojo?